Divorce and the family business

 If you own or have an interest in a business, that business is an asset and its value will be considered by the Courts when agreeing a divorce financial settlement.

-However, a business is not a liquid asset and is therefore not treated in the same way as cash or investments.
-Extracting cash from the business can be difficult and there are likely to be tax implications.
+However, a business is not a liquid asset and, therefore, isn’t treated in the same way as cash or investments.
+Extracting cash from your business can be difficult and there are likely to be tax implications.

-Any business interests owned by either spouse, such as shares in a limited company and interest in a partnership will also be considered as part of the financial disclosure.
-In the case of a farming family, that could include the family home.
+Any business interests owned by either spouse, such as shares in a limited company and interest in a partnership, will also be considered as part of the financial disclosure.
+For a family farm, that could include the family home.

-Our specialist divorce solicitors can advise on how the business and its assets should be dealt with in a divorce settlement, including:
+Our specialist divorce solicitors can advise on how your business and its assets should be dealt with in a divorce settlement, including: